-“I try to avoid foods that contains trans-fats, corn syrup and added sugars," says Eugenia Gianos, MD, cardiologist, Co-Clinical Director, Center for the Prevention of Cardiovascular Disease at NYU Langone Medical Center.
+"I try to avoid foods that contain trans-fats, corn syrup, and added sugars," says Eugenia Gianos, MD, a cardiologist at Northwell Health.
 "Often listed as hydrogenated or partially hydrogenated oils, synthetically engineered trans-fats increase your bad (LDL) cholesterol levels and decrease your good (HDL) cholesterol levels, upping your risk of heart attack and stroke."
 While plain steel-cut oats fit into Dr.Gianos' diet plan, Quaker Instant Oatmeal Fruit & Cream is an example of a product that does not.
 Every single flavor pack that comes in the box contains ingredients on her "do not eat" list.
 In need of a flavor boost?
-Add fresh fruits, a touch of honey or an ounce of nuts to your bowl instead.
+Add fresh fruits, a touch of honey, or an ounce of nuts to your bowl instead.
 Click here for 50 Overnight Oats Recipes for Weight Loss!

 "Although I love them, I try to stay away from cream-based soups.
 They not only bother my stomach, but are also loaded with empty calories and often have concerning fillers like hydrolyzed proteins, food dyes and corn syrup that I find out about later!" says, Dr. Taz Bhatia, integrative health expert and author of The 21-Day Belly Fix.